ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item/endpoint_get_items_criteria.md

 # GET Items (Search) Criteria Parameter
 /items?criteria=&lt;URL encoded criteria&gt;

-This article describes a special variation of the  endpoint that uses the criteria search parameter.
+This article describes a special variation of the GET Items \(Search\) endpoint that uses the criteria search parameter.

 Using the Criteria parameter requires URL encoding of the query string.
-URL encoding, also known as Percent\-encoding, encodes data in using only the limited US\-ASCII characters.
+URL encoding, also known as Percent-encoding, encodes data in using only the limited US-ASCII characters.
 Typically special characters are encoded with percentages and numbers.

 The Criteria search parameter utilizes the same attributes and operators used in API Item Export.
-See  for a full list of attributes and operators that can be used for the Criteria parameter.
+See Criteria: Attributes and Operators for a full list of attributes and operators that can be used for the Criteria parameter.

-Additional information on criteria structure is available in .
+Additional information on criteria structure is available in Export Criteria.

+**Warning: In order to protect product data, we advise users to URL encode their data using functions within their programming languages and to avoid using third party sites to encode their data.**

 ## Criteria Parameter Search Examples
-Get all items with a creation date between 2001\-07\-12T10:00:01Z and 2030\-07\-12T20:23:59Z.
+Get all items with a creation date between 2001-07-12T10:00:01Z and 2030-07-12T20:23:59Z.

 Below is the non url encoded version.
 This should not be used but is included here for instructional purposes.

-GET /items?criteria=\[\[  \{ "attribute": "creationDateTime", "value": \["2001\-07\-12T10:00:01Z" ,"2030\-07\-12T20:23:59Z" \], "operator": "IS_BETWEEN" \} \] \]
+GET /items?criteria=\[\[  \{ "attribute": "creationDateTime", "value": \["2001-07-12T10:00:01Z" ,"2030-07-12T20:23:59Z" \], "operator": "IS_BETWEEN" \} \] \]

 Below is the url encoded criteria parameter search version that should be used.

-GET items?criteria=%5B%5B%20%20%7B%20%22attribute%22%3A%20%22creationDateTime%22%2C%20%22value%22%3A%20%5B%222015\-07\-12T10%3A00%3A01Z%22%20%2C%222020\-07\-12T20%3A23%3A59Z%22%20%5D%2C%20%22operator%22%3A%20%22IS_BETWEEN%22%20%7D%20%5D%20%5D
+GET items?criteria=%5B%5B%20%20%7B%20%22attribute%22%3A%20%22creationDateTime%22%2C%20%22value%22%3A%20%5B%222015-07-12T10%3A00%3A01Z%22%20%2C%222020-07-12T20%3A23%3A59Z%22%20%5D%2C%20%22operator%22%3A%20%22IS_BETWEEN%22%20%7D%20%5D%20%5D

 Example Response